 To vote absentee, all Absentee Ballot requests must be made in writing.
 Absentee ballot applications can be used for one election or for an entire calendar year.
 A new application must be filed for each subsequent calendar year.

 Each ballot must be mailed directly to the voter.
 When filing for an absentee ballot, please be certain to leave enough time for the ballot to be mailed and returned to the Town Clerk by close of polls on election day and ALWAYS provide a phone number or email address in case there's a question.
 UOCAVA voters absentee ballots can be received up to ten (10) days after the election, but the envelope must be postmarked on or before the date of the election.

 There are two methods and they are as follows:

 Write a letter to the Town Clerk.
 Be certain to provide an original signature on the document and include the following information:

 If you are an unenrolled (independent) voter, requesting a ballot for a state primary election you must indicate the party of the ballot you request.
 Please note that fax and email requests are not acceptable, only original signatures are acceptable.

-Complete, sign and submit an Absentee Ballot Application form.
+Complete, sign and submit an Absentee Ballot Application form to the Belmont Town Clerk's office.
 The form is also available at any Town or City Clerk's Office and public libraries throughout the State.

 Mail your request to: